 A handful of schools have a need-blind admission policy and meet 100 percent of demonstrated need—the best case scenario for an international student.
 These schools include Harvard University, Yale University, Princeton University, Massachusetts Institute of Technology, and Amherst College.
-Other schools take financial need into account in their admission decision (that is, they are need-aware) but, once you are accepted, meet 100 percent of your demonstrated financial need.
+Other schools take financial need into account in their admission decision (that is, they are need-aware), but meet 100 percent of your demonstrated financial need once you are accepted.
 These include Brown University, Davidson College, Rice University, Vassar College, and many more.
 (World Education Services provides a helpful list of schools with generous financial aid for international students.)
 When researching a school’s admission and financial aid policies, keep in mind that many schools have separate policies for international students.
 Brown University, for example, is need-blind for U.S. citizens and permanent residents but is need-aware for international students.

-In addition to need-blind, full need schools, many colleges and universities have scholarships, often specifically for international students.
+In addition to need-blind full-need schools, many colleges and universities have scholarships, often specifically for international students.
 Awards can vary widely depending on the scholarship program, but some can be quite generous.
 Brandeis University, for example, meets the full demonstrated need of each international student who receives The Wien Scholarship, and American University has an Emerging Global Leader Scholarship, which covers full tuition and board for one international student for all four years of undergraduate study.
-If you’re in the process of deciding which schools to apply to, EduPASS provides a list of schools that offer aid to the largest numbers of international students which may be helpful to you.
+If you’re in the process of deciding where to apply to schools, EduPASS provides a list of schools that offer aid to the largest numbers of international students which may be helpful to you.